 Our go-to-market strategy is to support our clients in accelerating business growth, while reducing the cost of IT operations.
-Our DTi solutions help our clients to support business growth initiatives, while our OE solutions allow them to improve IT efficiencies and reduce costs.
+Our DTi solutions help our clients to support business growth initiatives, while our OE solutions allow our clients to improve IT efficiencies and reduce costs.
 Underlying these two broad solution areas is a set of transformational solution capabilities that support and augment our ability to add value through DTi and OE capabilities.

-Digital Transformation & Innovation (DTi) solutions.
-Our DTi solutions are designed to enable our clients to accelerate business growth by capitalizing on market adjacencies, developing new, complementary market segments, creating compelling digital storefronts, and delivering engaging digital consumer experiences.
-Our DTi solutions harness innovative technology advances in mobility, social media, cloud computing and big data analytics to help our clients modernize their IT application environments and enable their businesses to capitalize on the new wave of millennial consumer demand and expectations.
+Digital Engineering Services-based solutions.
+Our DES solutions are designed to enable our clients to accelerate business growth by capitalizing on market adjacencies, developing new, complementary market segments, creating compelling digital storefronts, and delivering engaging digital consumer experiences.
+Our DES solutions harness innovative technology advances in mobility, social media, cloud computing and big data analytics to help our clients modernize their IT application environments and enable their businesses to capitalize on the new wave of millennial consumer demand and expectations.

-We have made significant investments in building out and expanding our digital capabilities including investments in UX and digital strategy and consulting, and in developing a framework to assess our clients' Digital Maturity and helping develop a roadmap to digitally transform their businesses.
+We have made significant investments in building out and expanding our digital capabilities including investments in UX and digital consulting.
+Over the fiscal year ended March 31, 2018, we not only developed a comprehensive framework to assess our clients' digital maturity, but also invested in a substantive market survey that helps us benchmark our clients' survey results against the best in their industry.
+We use this to help our clients develop a roadmap to digitally transform their businesses, leveraging our learning from what the best organizations in the industry are doing.